mohanad-14/age-sex-adjusted-prevalence/README.md

 # Output

-One text file with all the results (prevalence of diseases) will be written out as dataframe.
+One text file with all the results (prevalence of diseases) will be written out as a dataframe.
 Also, the results will be printed out as strings in the output section.
-Note that the examplar data is synthetic and the given output estimates are just examplars.
+Note that the exemplar data is synthetic and the given output estimates are just examples.

-**An example of a printed output data is given below:**
+**An example of printed output data is given below:**

 ```
 Age-sex-adjusted prevalence for ['asthma'] is 1300.0 per 10,000 ( 1171.1 , 2771.1 )